 20 years ago, I was given permission by the North Mymms Local History Society and individual authors to reproduce their material online for the benefit of all.

-That content was scanned, formatted and uploaded by me to the history section of The Brookmans Park Newsletter website, to ensure that it reached a wider audience and was searchable.
+That content was scanned, formatted and uploaded by me to the history section of the Brookmans Park Newsletter (now renamed the North Mymms Newsletter) to ensure that it reached a wider audience and was searchable.

 All that content - about 40 books and features at the time - has now being transferred to this site, with better quality images and presented in a responsive template better suited to mobile devices.